Busuu/busuu-frontend-task/README.md

 If you do not have time to finish it, please edit this `README` with a technical walkthrough of what you wanted to achieve.
 If any of the tasks are unclear you can reach out to us and we will clarify as soon as possible!

 ### Format of Submission:
 Please clone this repository, and name as you like.
-Send the link to the person you have been in touch with - remembering to make it public or share with the relevant users so as to allow our team to review it.
+When you are done, send the link to the Busuu representative you have been in touch with - remembering to make it public or share with the relevant users so as to allow our team to review it.

 ## Task
 Feel free to consume Star Wars data from either: